eHarmony/vw-webservice/README.md

 Let's get started.

-Note: for the --recursive option (needed to grab the vowpal wabbit submodule), you will need to be using version 1.6.5 (or higher) of git.
+Clone this repo:

 ```
 git clone --recursive git@github.com:eHarmony/vw-webservice.git
 cd vw-webservice
 ```

+Note: for the --recursive option (needed to grab the vowpal wabbit submodule), you will need to be using git 1.6.5 or later.
+Otherwise you can pull the vowpal wabbit submodule in separately.

+#### Building Vowpal Wabbit

 Now that you have the webservice, under the vw-webservice folder, you should find a folder for vowpal wabbit as well that contains all the source.
 Before you can launch the vowpal wabbit daemon though you will have to build it.